MileHacker Logo

 Money-Saving Strategies

 Plovdiv lacks a comprehensive city pass like some major European capitals.
-Inquire at ticket counters about combined tickets for attractions (e.g., Revival Houses).
+Inquire at ticket counters about combined admission for attractions (e.g., Revival Houses).
 Student IDs, notably an International Student Identity Card (ISIC), sometimes offer discounts on museum entry, so carry yours if you have one.

 Discount & Free Entry